 A growing family of research suggests that learners prefer for phonological restrictions to match across morphosyntactic domains.
 Recent corpus investigations quantified the degree of matching and found that a strong restriction in one domain is accompanied by a weaker, matching tendency in another (Martin 2011, Chong 2016).
 In this paper, a corpus analysis of Malagasy finds that backness dissimilation applies exclusively and consistently to the passive imperative suffix, but is entirely uncorroborated by phonotactics, which displays a modest but highly significant harmony tendency.
 Though recent learning models (Martin 2011) enforce a degree of matching, these data suggest that such models must accommodate morphologically specific restrictions that lack matching tendencies elsewhere.

-Irreducible parallelism in phonology: evidence for lookahead in Mohawk, Maragoli, Sino-Japanese, and Lithuanian
+Irreducible parallelism in phonology: evidence for lookahead from Mohawk, Maragoli, Sino-Japanese, and Lithuanian

 My colleague Jeff Adler and I found lookahead effects in the languages we were studying, coming to roughly the same conclusions (1, 2, 3).
 We collaborated on a paper, pooling together cases of lookahead across a diverse breadth of systems displaying stress assignment, reduplication, assimilation, and more.
 Optimality Theory, which has full lookahead, captures these cases naturally, while Harmonic Serialism, which has no lookahead, is challenged by them.
 We give a unified explanation for why this is: in each case, entire procedures -- entire sequences of processes applying to the input -- must be compared to best satisfy constraints in the language.
 Our findings suggest that grammatical models must have lookahead capability.

-- Manuscript (resubmitted to Natural Language and Linguistic Theory): pdf
+- Manuscript (accepted to Natural Language and Linguistic Theory pending minor revisions): pdf

 - NELS47 proceedings paper: see here.